data-tools/big-data-types/README.md

 it also allows converting implemented types into another types, for example, an Spark Schema can be automatically converted into a BigQuery table, without having code that relates BigQuery and Spark.

+You can also see [this page in web format](https://data-tools.github.io/big-data-types/)

 What we can do with this library:
 - BigQuery: Create BigQuery Tables (or Schemas) using Case Classes
 - Spark: Create Spark Schemas from Case Classes